MadhuShetty1499/5.CI_Jenkins_and_tools/README.md

   #### Build job with Nexus Integration:
   - In Jenkins => manage => tools => add JDK => uncheck install automatically:
     a.
-OracleJDK11 => add its path `/usr/lib/jvm` which is in Jenkin's server.
+OracleJDK11 => add its path `/usr/lib/jvm/java-1.11.0-openjdk-amd64` which is in Jenkin's server.
     b.
-OracleJDK8 => add its path `/usr/lib/jvm`.
-If there is no JDK8 installed in Jenkin's server, install it $`sudo apt update && apt install openjdk-8-jdk -y` and update its path.
+OracleJDK8 => add its path `/usr/lib/jvm/java-1.8.0-openjdk-amd64`.
+If there is no JDK8 installed in Jenkin's server, install it $`sudo apt update && sudo apt install openjdk-8-jdk -y` and update its path.
   - Also, add Maven => MAVEN3 => install automatically => latest version 3 => save.
   - Go to manage => credentials => system => global => add => username and password of Nexus => ID - nexuslogin => save
   - In VS code => ci-jenkins branch => Jenkinsfile => write the pipeline as in <PATH>.
   - Commit and push to Github.
   - Create a job in Jenkins => pipeline => select pipeline from SCM => add Github repo URL => add credentials => SSH => username - git => ID - githublogin => Copy private key from gitbash $`cat ~/.ssh/id_rsa` => paste => add => select credential => its displays error => login to Jenkins server => switch to root user => switch to jenkins user => $`git ls-remote -h <Github repo URL> HEAD` (It stores the identity and next time when you login it won't ask yes/no prompt) => now in Jenkins change the credentials and once again select back the git credential and the error is sorted out => branch */ci-jenkins => file - Jenkinsfile => save and build.
-  Note: If the job fails due to invalid variables, go to settings.xml and pom.xml and change the variables with underscore instead of hyphen (because, Jenkins doesn't support hyphen), commit, push and build it.
+  Note: If the job fails due to invalid variables, go to settings.xml and pom.xml and change the variables with underscore instead of hyphen (because, Jenkins doesn't support hyphens used in variables), commit, push and build it.

-  #### Github web hook (Whenever there is a commit, build automatically triggers.):
+  #### Github web hook (Whenever there is a commit, build automatically triggers):
   - Check if Jenkins Security group is allowing port 8080 from anywhere.
 Because Github webhook triggers Jenkins build when there is a commit.
 Git is outside our network, so the connection is to be allowed from anywhere.
-  - In Github => repo settings => webhook => add => url - `http://<privIp of jenkins>:8080/github-webhook/` => content type - Json => add => check in recent deliveries => make sure it has green checkmark if it is properly done.
+  - In Github => repo settings => webhook => add => url - `http://<PubIp of jenkins>:8080/github-webhook/` => content type - Json => add => check in recent deliveries => make sure it has green checkmark if it is properly done.
   - In Jenkins job => configure => triggers => check Github webhook trigger => save.
   - Check the webhook trigger by adding additional stages in Jenkinsfile from <PATH>.
   - Commit and push the changes and the jobs get triggered automatically.